 The key to weight loss is a negative calorie balance.

 I know you are now thinking: what about thyroid disease?
-Endocrine diseases, such as that of the thyroid, do not change the formula but it does slow the metabolism of the person that has it.
-It makes it harder to lose weight, but the fact is you still have to create a deficit but it harder to do without a corrected thyroid.
+Endocrine diseases, such as that of the thyroid, do not change the formula, but it does slow the metabolism of the person that has it.
+It makes it harder to lose weight, but the fact is you still have to create a deficit, but it harder to do without a corrected thyroid.
 Once you are placed on Synthroid, the debt is easier to accomplish and maintain.

 So what is the point?
 If you go to your local wellness center, they can estimate your metabolic rate and make it easier for you to lose weight.
-One trip to the BOD POD and a completed metabolic test will give you a lot of information how to best accomplish weight loss.
+One trip to the BOD POD and a completed metabolic test will give you a lot of information on how to best accomplish weight loss.

 In today’s society, there is an endless stream of quick fixes and fad diets that will tell you that their plan will help you lose weight.
 Put your wallet away and save you many.
 Do not invest your money in their bogus claims.
 If you need to know why you are gaining weight, the answer is a simple math equation and a look at your dietary habits.
 As soon as you understand this formula, you will not need to buy another product from the multi-billion dollar diet industry.

 - Estimated Calories In – This is what you eat.

 - Estimated Calories Burned – This is the calories that you have burned.

 - Calorie Balance = Calories Eaten – Calories Burned.